-With the launch of 32 major customer programmes in 2017, including 3 programmes from one of our non-consolidated joint ventures, we introduced new or enhanced product applications in steering and driveline.
-These programmes included incumbent and conquest business.
-Customer programmes that began production in 2017 included:
+With the launch of 33 major customer programs in 2016, including 4 programs from our non-consolidated joint venture, we introduced new or improved product applications in steering columns, drivelines, HPS and EPS.
+These programs included incumbent and conquest business which have increased and further diversified our revenue base.
+Customer programs that launched or began production in 2016 included: